-Vintners have a tendency to wax poetic about wine.
+Vintners tend to wax poetic about wine.
 But then, they have millions of dollars at stake every growing season.
 There’s a lot of stress, and a lot of time between each stage of the process to think about it.

 Winiarski then takes a sip of his 2006 Stag’s Leap Cabernet Sauvignon (originally around $50 a bottle, now that they’ve been snatched up, approx. $100 a bottle) and his face takes on a look of completeness and satisfaction.
 So it does exist when it comes to wine; at least in Warren Winiarski.

 But don’t relate completeness and great wine with expensive.
-Not all $100/bottles of wine offer this.
+Not all $100 bottles of wine offer this.
 Some wines are expensive just because it’s a small run (number of cases produced).
-Other wines are priced high because many people don’t know the difference and simply buy expensive.
+Other wines are priced high because many people don’t know the difference and simply buy expensive ones.
 It is possible to find great wines at a lower price point.

 “The structure (of a wine) is something the mind perceives,” adds Winiarski.
 “What I’m interested in as a winemaker is: what is the state of the soul that is in you when you perceive my wine?”